Kotlin/kotlinx.serialization/docs-website/topics/serialization-serialize-builtin-types.md

 [//]: # (title: Serialize built-in types)

-The Kotlin serialization library supports a variety of built-in types, including basic types such as primitives and strings, as well as certain standard library classes.
+Kotlin serialization supports a variety of built-in types, including basic types such as primitives and strings, as well as certain standard library classes.
 The following sections describe these types in detail and show how to serialize them.

 ## Basic types